kngo107/InteractiveNessie/README.md

 Todo:
 * Finish up all the command for Account

-IMPORTANT: PLEASE MAKE SURE YOUR CODE WORKS BEFORE PUSHING IT TO GITHUB
+IMPORTANT: PLEASE MAKE SURE YOUR CODE WORKS BEFORE PUSHING IT TO GITHUB AND GIT PULL FIRST BEFORE YOU PUSH

 To run KTB_Interface:
 1. Make sure you have python3.0+